jspm/vite-plugin-jspm/README.md

 export default defineConfig({
   plugins: [
     jspmPlugin({
-      // optional object for plugin options, more info in https://github.com/jspm/generator }),
+      // optional object for @jspm/generator options and settings, more info in https://github.com/jspm/generator }),
   ],
   // we need to disable vite's default polyfilling, because es-module-shims enables it instead